 - Never quit on a whim – if it’s raining, you don’t feel well, another hiker was rude to you.
 Always take a breath, take a break, maybe even take a zero, then reconsider.
 Do you still want to quit?
 Why are you out there again?
 Does your reason for quitting really outweigh your reason for hiking on?

-Preparation really is key here.
+Preparation and planning ahead really is key here.
 If you don’t have a rock solid plan to keep you on the trail, it will be very easy to hop off the trail when things get challenging.

 And I promise, things will get challenging one way or another.